Adolis García Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.9 K/9, which ranks 12th in the league.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Royals have the 22nd-ranked team ERA across all MLB pitching staffs (5.00).
+- The Royals have the 20th-ranked team ERA among all MLB pitching staffs (4.82).

-- Royals pitchers combine to give up 21 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- Royals pitchers combine to give up 23 total home runs at a rate of 1.4 per game (to rank 25th in the league).

-- Lyles (0-2) takes the mound for the Royals in his fourth start of the season.
-He's put together a 5.19 ERA in 17 1/3 innings pitched, with 15 strikeouts.
+- Keller (2-1) takes the mound for the Royals in his fourth start of the season.
+He's put together a 2.12 ERA in 17 2/3 innings pitched, with 16 strikeouts.

-- The right-hander last pitched on Wednesday against the Texas Rangers, when he threw 6 1/3 innings, allowing four earned runs while giving up eight hits.
+- The righty last appeared on Thursday against the Texas Rangers, when he tossed 6 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.